awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-tuning-tables-test-performance.md

 1. Test query performance\.

    The first time you run a query, Amazon Redshift compiles the code, and then sends compiled code to the compute nodes\.
 When you compare the execution times for queries, you should not use the results for the first time you execute the query\.
 Instead, compare the times for the second execution of each query\.
-For more information, see [Factors Affecting Query Performance](c-query-performance.md)\.
+For more information, see [Factors affecting query performance](c-query-performance.md)\.
 **Note**
 To reduce query execution time and improve system performance, Amazon Redshift caches the results of certain types of queries in memory on the leader node\.
 When result caching is enabled, subsequent queries run much faster, which invalidates performance comparisons\.